city-knowledge-graphs/phd-course/README.md

 # Knowledge Graphs in the era of Large Language Models

-This PhD course is organised in 4 sessions of 3 hours each combining theory and practice.
+This PhD course delivered at the University of Aalborg in April 2024.
+The course is organised in 4 sessions of 3 hours each combining theory and practice.
 This course is a tailored version of [City's Semantic Web Technologies and Knowledge Graphs module](https://github.com/turing-knowledge-graphs/teaching/tree/main/city).

 ## Setting-up